AdamSeyda/Guardian-of-the-Gate/README.md

 You may also save the game if you wish, to return to it at a later time.
 The game ends once you lose against too many enemies, or once you get through 100 days.

-The build folder contains all the files required to run the game.
-The code folder contains all the code, before creating a build.

 /

 PL